Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 The last enemy that will be abolished is death.
 (1 Corinthians 15:26 NASB)

 Then death and the unseen [hades] were cast [thrown] into the lake of fire.
-This is the second death─the lake of
+This is the second death—the

-(the unseen) (Revelation 1:18).
+unseen) (Revelation 1:18).
 John's Patmos vision reveals that death is cast into the second death.
 Have you ever

 wondered why it is called the second death ?
 Or, if there is a second death, then what is the first death?
 Keep in

 mind that death, in a very general sense, is the cessation of anything, most notably of life but also of things seen

 (objects, works) and unseen (hopes, dreams, visions, etc.).
-So, the second death is the cessation of
+So, the second death is the cessation of something, but

 There is no direct use of the term first death in scripture, and the term second death is used only four times, all in